 - Represented several faith-based or non-profit children’s homes as amicus curiae in a class action suit brought by a New York City-based children’s rights advocacy group on behalf of all children in the Oklahoma foster care system against the Oklahoma Department of Human Services to reform state foster care system.
 The amici negotiated a favorable settlement with the State and plaintiff class.

-- Currently defending Stage Stores, a national retailer, in a nationwide putative class action alleging marketing text messages sent to wireless numbers in violation of the Telephone Consumer Protection Act.
+- Successfully defended national retailer Stage Stores in a nationwide putative class action alleging marketing text messages sent to wireless numbers in violation of the Telephone Consumer Protection Act.

-- Currently defending approximately 100 Oklahoma restaurants and bars in multiple putative class actions in which plaintiffs allege they were over-taxed on their purchase of mixed beverages.
-Plaintiffs allege breach of contract, fraud, unjust enrichment, and consumer protection violations.
+- Successfully defended approximately 100 Oklahoma restaurants by obtaining dismissal of multiple putative class actions in which plaintiffs alleged they were over-taxed on their purchase of mixed beverages.
+Plaintiffs alleged breach of contract, fraud, unjust enrichment, and consumer protection violations.